 After completing the rep, I recommend a couple of smaller breaths, then one deep breath before the next rep. Inflate and prepare yourself as best you can!
-You can’t fail with exercise tips #2!

 This may be new advice to some of you, but please use your legs in all your lifts!
 They’re the base of support that keeps you in contact with the ground.
 Plant those feet and use them!

 The two most common lifts that lack leg drive are the bench press and the deadlift.

 When setting up for a bench press, you have two options: 1) plant your feet fully, or 2) bring your feet back.
 Dig your feet into the ground to create more tension in your legs and squeeze your glutes.
 Quick tip: if you’re too short, place a yoga block under your feet for better contact.

 For a deadlift, make sure your full foot is planted.
 When doing this exercise, think about “pushing the world away”.
 The goal is not to rip the bar up, but to drive through your legs and raise the weight.